brettneese/digitacity/README.md

 ## a road map to living as a cyborg

 ### part 0: introduction
-- why this project? why now?
+- why this project? why now?(./part0/why this project - why now.md)
+- why is this on github?(./part0/why github.md)

 ### part 1: critical concepts
 - [what is a cyborg, anyway?](./part1/what is a cyborg/index.md)
-- a crash course on media theory
+- a crash course on media theory (coming soon)
-- webs of knowledge: a new way of understanding our world
+- webs of knowledge: a new way of understanding our world (coming soon)
-- code: prescribing a fluid universe
+- code: prescribing a fluid universe (coming soon)

 ### part 2: notes on our lives as cyborgs
+- fake news(./part2/fake news/notes.md)
 - hypertext
-- fake news: hypertext as text gone viral
-- bitcoin: finance in the cyborg future
+- bitcoin
-- memes and the rise of a new mode of communication
+- memes
-- digital art: how to art in a post-computer world
+- digital art
-- soylent: alienating cyborgs from food
-- busy/away: the quiet erasure of status messages towards an always-connected world
+- soylent
+- busy/away
-- social networks: rebirth of tribalism or radical global village?
+- social networks
 - the irony of a capitalist internet
-- wikis and open source software: new ways of work
+- wikis and open source software
 - WALL-E: a glimpse at a communitarian politics for the post-cyborg age